 Experimenting = possibly failing.
 That’s the mindset I was stuck in for so long.

-Oh my god, it has felt amazing(ly terrifying) to steer off the beaten path, take risks and try things out that feels right for me.
+Oh my god, it has felt amazing(ly terrifying) to steer off the beaten path, take risks and try things out that feel right for me.

 Every failed decision and misdirection has brought me closer to the business I want to run.
-And for every failure, there has been a win that has changed JSC for the better.
+For every failure, there has been a win that has changed JSC for the better.

 For example, last year I decided to finally follow my gut and quit doing calls with my clients in favor of Voxer and email.

 Why?
-Because I’m more well-spoken in written communication (and an introvert).
+Because I’m more well-spoken in written communication.
 My mind runs a million miles an hour, and when I write, I have the time to get my thoughts in order and communicate more clearly and effectively.
-Instead of almost letting this be a detriment (because not doing calls isn’t “professional”), I restructured around what I’m good at.
+Communicating by text is my strength, yet all this time I’d been going against the grain, against my nature.

 Long story short, I wound up discovering there are A LOT more women in business who don’t like communicating over calls.